leanprover/lean4/doc/funabst.md

 Think about what these expressions mean.
 The expression ``fun x : Nat => x`` denotes the identity function on ``Nat``, the expression ``fun x : α => b`` denotes the constant function that always returns ``b``, and ``fun x : Nat => g (f x)``, denotes the composition of ``f`` and ``g``.
-We can, in general, leave off the type annotations on the variable and let Lean infer it for us.
+We can, in general, leave off the type annotation on a variable and let Lean infer it for us.
 So, for example, we can write ``fun x => g (f x)`` instead of ``fun x : Nat => g (f x)``.

 We can abstract over the constants `f` and `g` in the previous definitions: